jw120/aoc-code/README.md

 python3 -m venv .venv
 ```

-To use the environnment for the current shell session.
-This adpots the version of python used
+To use the environment for the current shell session.
+This adopts the version of python used
 when setting up the environment (and aliases `python` and `pip` to that version) and redirects
 them to use `.venv/lib` for python libraries